Cynthia Lord's first novel, Rules, is one of the best YAs I've ever read, and I suspect that will remain true for many years.

 Update: the season went great, and we're still having fun - the vast majority of kid on that team are still playing, eight years later.
 And have moved on to more qualified coaches ;)

+Got a soccer player at home willing to work to get better?
 Here's a training program I came across recently that is designed for soccer players who are willing to work to "level up" and improve their skills and reach their goals (like making varsity!).
 Guaranteed results; 8 week money-back offer.
 See you on the pitch!